 - The purpose of this policy is to clearly explain the responsibilities and parameters by which these benefits become available, the limits to these benefits and the conditions under which the benefits might become forfeit.

 - This policy applies to University Lakeside and Health Sciences Division (Schools of Medicine & Nursing), active, full- time benefits eligible employees, including staff, faculty and librarians, and qualified retirees as defined below.

 - Service Requirement and...

-- Deceased Employees: Dependent children of deceased employees who had more than 10 years of continuous full-time, benefits eligible service with the University at the time of death, will be treated as though the deceased employee was still active and working full-time at the time the benefit is applied for their dependent children.
+- Deceased Employees: Dependent children of deceased employees who had 10 or more years of continuous full-time, benefits eligible service with the University at the time of death, will be treated as though the deceased employee was still active and working full-time at the time the benefit is applied for their dependent children.